Skipperlla/react-native-license-plate-read/README.md

 - [x] Flash support for night use
 - [x] Zoom
 - [ ] License plate recognition by selecting photos from the library
-- [ ] If there is a matching license plate in the database, displaying the information of that person
+- [ ] If there is a matching license plate in the database, displaying the information of that person 🚧
-- [ ] More optimized code structure
+- [x] More optimized code structure

 ## Author